 The safest amalgam filling removal includes specific steps in our Greenville, SC office

-In order to protect our patients and ourselves during the removal process, we follow the safety protocol outlined by the International Academy of Oral Medicine and Toxicology, which includes:
+In order to protect our guests and ourselves during the removal process, we follow the safety protocol outlined by the International Academy of Oral Medicine and Toxicology, which includes:

 - Isolation of the tooth using a rubber dam decreases the ability of mercury particles to reach other parts of the mouth.

-- Alternate air source for the patient to prevent the inhalation of tiny mercury particulates that may enter the air around the mouth.
+- Alternate air source for the guest to prevent the inhalation of tiny mercury particulates that may enter the air around the mouth.

 - High-powered suction is also used during the removal of amalgam fillings to remove the highest amount of particulates as soon as they may enter the air.